 Within Google Ads, you can run reports based on those metrics and see where it may make sense to increase or decrease bids depending on performance.

 You might find, for example, that mobile devices are driving conversions at a lower cost.
-If so, it would make sense to set a 20% positive bid modifier on mobile devices for that specific campaign to get more volume.
+If so, it would make sense to set a 20% positive bid adjustment on mobile devices for that specific campaign to get more volume.

-2. Bidding Rules
+2. Bidding rules

 Google Ads allows you to set certain bidding rules that will pause, enable, and change bids and/or budgets depending on your chosen parameters.

 Depending on your tab view within Google Ads, you can set rules at the campaign, ad group, ad, or keyword level.

 As an example, you can create a rule to raise bids by a certain percentage if the average cost per conversion is below a certain target.